-We also developed an impressive suite of collateral to market the region and, reflecting the strength of our film sector, we took the lead in New Zealand by developing guidance material for international film makers to invest in co-productions with our companies.
+We also developed an impressive suite of collateral to market the region and, reflecting the strength of our film sector, we took the lead in New Zealand by developing guidance material for international film makers to invest in co-productions with Wellington's companies.

-We have certainly had a fantastic year marketing the region's business capability and potential to the world.
 Building on the launch of the WellingtonNZ website (in conjunction with Positively Wellington Tourism and Wellington City Council), our High Tech Capital campaign has gathered worldwide attention and focused the eyes of international tech businesses and investors on the region.